nk712001/TaskManager/memory-bank/frontend-memory-bank/architecture.md

     - Uses Ant Design's `useBreakpoint` to detect mobile/desktop.
     - Controls sidebar Drawer state and passes `isMobile`/handlers to Sidebar and Header.
     - Adjusts content margin and width based on screen size, so content uses full width on mobile.

+#### Dashboard
+- **Location**: `src/pages/dashboard/Dashboard.tsx`
+- **Purpose**: Main dashboard page, providing an overview of projects, tasks, and recent activity for authenticated users.
+- **Features**:
+  - Displays high-level summary cards, a task status summary chart, and a recent activity feed.
+  - Fetches dashboard data via hooks (`useDashboardStats`, `useRecentActivities`) and displays loading/error states for each section.
+  - Protected by `PrivateRoute` and always wrapped in `AppLayout` for consistent navigation and theming.

+#### StatusSummaryChart
+- **Location**: `src/components/dashboard/StatusSummaryChart.tsx`
+- **Purpose**: Visualizes the breakdown of task statuses (e.g., Completed, Pending, etc.) in the dashboard.
+- **Features**:
+  - Receives an array of status objects and renders a progress bar for each status using Ant Design's `Progress` component.
+  - Shows both count and percentage for each status, providing a quick visual summary.
+  - Used within the dashboard, but can be reused elsewhere for task status breakdowns.

+#### RecentActivityFeed
+- **Location**: `src/components/dashboard/RecentActivityFeed.tsx`
+- **Purpose**: Displays a feed of recent user actions (task/project creation, completion, comments, etc.) for at-a-glance project activity.
+- **Features**:
+  - Renders user avatars, action descriptions, targets, and timestamps in a list format using Ant Design's `List` and `Avatar` components.
+  - Receives activity data as a prop and is integrated into the dashboard.
+  - Designed for extensibility and can be reused in other parts of the app.

+#### Dashboard Data Flow and Protection
+- **Data Fetching**: Dashboard components use React Query hooks to fetch and cache server data, ensuring efficient updates and error handling.
+  - The recent activity feed uses the `useRecentActivities` hook, which fetches activity data (mocked for development) from the API layer.
+- **Route Protection**: The dashboard is only accessible to authenticated users, enforced via the `PrivateRoute` component.
+If a user is not authenticated, they are redirected to the login page.
+- **Layout Integration**: The dashboard is always rendered inside `AppLayout`, ensuring consistent navigation (Sidebar, Header, Footer) and theming across the app.

 #### Header
 - **Location**: `src/components/layout/Header.tsx`